GIU-F1Tenth/race_monitor/README.md

 ### Inspiration

-Race Monitor was inspired by the need for systematic performance evaluation in the F1Tenth autonomous racing community.
-Special thanks to:
+Race Monitor was inspired by the need for systematic performance evaluation in the Roboracer autonomous racing community.

-- The F1Tenth community for continuous feedback
-- Researchers worldwide using the platform for autonomous racing research
-- Contributors and testers who helped shape this tool

 ### Support

 Development supported by:
 - **German International University (GIU)**
-- **F1Tenth Autonomous Racing Community**
+- **Roboracer Autonomous Racing Community**

 ---